-If you are applying for this course from within the UK/EU, please apply through UCAS.Apply via UCAS
+If you are applying for this course from within the UK click Apply Now

-If you are applying for this course from outside of the UK/EU, click apply now.
+If you are applying for this course from outside of the UK click Apply Now

-If you study this course on a part-time basis you will typically complete 40-80 credits in a year, rather than the 120 credits of full-time students.
-All modules are taught during the day time and you will be studying alongside full-time students.
+If you study this course on a part-time basis, you will typically complete 40-80 credits in a year, rather than the 120 credits of full-time students.
+All modules are taught during the daytime and you will be studying alongside full-time students.

 Some modules have prerequisites.
 Read more about what this means in our Help and Advice article.